noraeisner/LATTE/README.md

 	pip3 install tessLATTE

 In order for LATTE to work you will need to have the right versions of certain modules installed, so downloading it in a virtual environemt. **Note: ensure that the matplotlib version that you are using is v3.2.0rc1 (pip install matplotlib==3.2.0rc1).
 You will also need a module called TKinter installed.
-If this is not already installed please use: sudo apt-get install python3-tk .**
+If this is not already installed please use: sudo apt-get install python3-tk.**

 The first time that the program is run you will be prompted to enter a path to a file on your computer where all the output data will be stored (this path can be changed later using --new-path).
 The first time that the code is run it will also have to download the text data files from MAST, which are around 325M.
 This download will only have to run in full once but may take a couple of minutes to complete.
+Please note that this step does not download any of the actual TESS data, but only text files that contain curl scipts that are needed to download individual light curves when LATTE is run.
+This one time bulk download incerases the speed of LATTE by ensuring that these curl scipts do not have be be downloaded everytime that the code is executed.

 If the code doesn't run when you first install it, this could be due to an SSL issue.
 To check, please try executing the following command from your command line: **python -m tess_stars2px -t 261136679**.